 The simplest way to identify a muffler problem is by listening to the sounds your car makes.
 A broken or damaged muffler may cause your car to seem louder than usual.
-The muffler is comprised of several chambers that help reduce vibrations coming through the exhaust system.
+The muffler consists of several chambers that help reduce vibrations coming through the exhaust system.

 A compromised muffler can cause pre-muffled exhaust to leak, resulting in thumping, clunking, or rattling noises in your exhaust pipe.
 Keep in mind that a few states such as Texas have laws that govern exhaust systems.
 In these states, it is illegal to modify your muffler to make your car louder or to drive with a defective muffler.

 You can also identify issues with your muffler by examining its physical condition.
 Use a car jack to lift the car so you can inspect the muffler thoroughly.
 If the muffler has holes or rust, it's time to get it replaced.
 A small amount of rust on the surface is normal so long as it doesn't penetrate the metal.
 However, considerable amounts of rust on the outside of your muffler may indicate further complications within.